-• The District entered into a \$500,000 20-year loan agreement with the New Mexico Environment Department, Construction Programs Bureau to provide gap funding for onfarm federal Farm Bill grants for water efficiency improvements within District boundaries.
+• The District entered into a \$500,000 20-year loan agreement with the New Mexico Environment Department, Construction Programs Bureau to provide gap funding for on-farm federal Farm Bill grants for water efficiency improvements within District boundaries.
 Loan agreements will be developed a part of a pilot program that, if successful, could lead to additional funding for this purpose in the future.
 The District is required to pledge revenues in accordance with the loan agreement.
+As of fiscal year ended June 30, 2020, no loans have been given to District Farmers.